ordinals/ord/README.md

 This has a number of implications that you must understand in order to use `ord` wallet commands safely:

-- Bitcoin Core does is not aware of inscriptions and does not perform sat control.
+- Bitcoin Core is not aware of inscriptions and does not perform sat control.
 Using `bitcoin-cli` commands and RPC calls with `ord` wallets may lead to loss of inscriptions.